Monaco on the Cheap

 - Free entry to the smaller casinos at the Café de Paris and in the Fairmont Hotel (across from the famous Grand Prix hairpin turn)

-- For a 10€ glass of house wine on the Café de Paris terrace (or a 9€ Coke, or 7€ coffee), you get a million dollar people watching perch in front of the Casino.
+- For a 10€ glass of house wine on the Café de Paris terrace (or a 9€ Coke, or 7€ coffee), you get a million-dollar people-watching perch in front of the Casino.
 Patio full?
 There is a new, little-known terrace bar just upstairs.

 - All of Monaco has free wifi so go ahead and post those selfies and celebrity sightings in real time!